-Q: In which of the following academic programs would you be interested, now of within the next times your.
-Select the following academic programs would you be interested, now of within the next times your.
-Select times your interest in attending each of these programs if they were offered by USC.
+Q: In which of the following academic programs would you be interested, now of which the foct these your constructions of these programs if they were offered by USC Q: Listed below are the programs in which you previously expressed interest.
+Now, please rate your interest in attending each of these programs if they were offered by USC CARNEGIE

-Q: Listed below are the programs in which you previously expressed interest.
-Now, please rate your interest in attending each of these programs if they were offered by USC.
-Aiken.
+28 Aiken.
 Please use a scale from 1 to 5, where 1 = not at all interested and 5 = very interested.